digitranslab/jumpstart/docs/docs/gitsync.md

 <div className='badge badge--primary heading-badge'>Available on: Paid plans</div>

-The GitSync feature enables synchronization of workspace applications with a git repository, streamlining application management and version control on ToolJet.
+The GitSync feature enables synchronization of workspace applications with a git repository, streamlining application management and version control on JumpStart.

 <div style={{paddingTop:'24px'}}>

 ## Overview

-ToolJet applications can be synchronized with a Git repository, offering the flexibility to tailor your application development and deployment processes across various environments while aligning with best practices for the application development lifecycle.
+JumpStart applications can be synchronized with a Git repository, offering the flexibility to tailor your application development and deployment processes across various environments while aligning with best practices for the application development lifecycle.

 #### Key Use-Cases